Palm Harbor Divorce Lawyer

 Board Certified Specialist in Florida Marital and Family Law – True of Less than 1% of All

-Contact K. Dean Kantaras, P.A. to speak with an experienced Clearwater divorce attorney.
+Contact K. Dean Kantaras, P.A. to speak with an experienced Clearwater and Palm Habor divorce lawyer.

 Collaborative Divorce – You and your spouse agree to avoid court, voluntarily cooperating